Vaory/DietDuo/README.md

 # DietDuo App

 ## A calories and activity counter with personalized recomendations depended on your goals:
+- User preferences
+- Advanced calcucator with daily calories recomendations, with the logic I wrote
+- Calculator of activities
+- Personolized recomenation of calories for each meal
 - ...work is in progress

 ## Stack used: